rainydaysavings/HelloAR/README.md

 - Plane occlusion (planes do require to be scanned prior to placing an object)
 - Probe lighting based on the real environment
 - Baked shadows to better ground objects on the scene
+- Move the object while maintaining rotation towards the player
+- Scale object after it has been placed

 ![alt text](Assets/Screenshots/1.png "CR7 bust on display")